kubevirt/user-guide/docs/virtual_machines/disks_and_volumes.md

 All types, with the exception of **floppy**, allow you to specify the `bus` attribute.
-The `bus` attribute determines how the disk will be presented to the guest operating system. **floppy** disks don’t support the `bus` attribute: they are always attached to the `fdc` bus.
+The `bus` attribute determines how the disk will be presented to the guest operating system. **floppy** disks don't support the `bus` attribute: they are always attached to the `fdc` bus.

 ### lun